-Humanity & Inclusion provides support to casualties of mines and explosive remnants of war and people with disabilities, and helps them access rehabilitation care.
-The organisation trains and provides financial support to disabled people’s organisations to help people with disabilities play a role in their community and to feel included.
-The organisation also provides people with risk education on mines and explosive remnants of war.
+HI provides support to casualties of mines and explosive remnants of war and people with disabilities and helps them access rehabilitation care and psychological support.
+The organisation ensures they are able to access a new source of income.
+HI also helps people protect themselves by providing them with risk education on mines and explosive remnants of war.

 HI trains medical teams in hospitals, including emergency services in children’s hospitals in Yangon and Mandalay, in natural disaster risk preparedness and performs advocacy work on the development of national disaster preparedness plans.
 The organisation also trains disabled people’s organisations to manage these risks and to take into account the most vulnerable people.
 The goal is to make sure people with disabilities and the most vulnerable are taken into account in emergency preparation plans, and are able to protect themselves in an emergency.
 HI aims to build the resilience of communities to future natural disasters in Myanmar.
 The organisation also runs rehabilitation sessions for people with disabilities affected by the conflict in Kayin State.

 HI also implements a project on the early detection of disability and early intervention (rehabilitation sessions, psychosocial support, etc.) for children under the age of five and pregnant women among others, targeted in particular at victims of natural disasters.
 The aim is to prevent the development of complications or a disability.

 Moreover, HI ensures people with disabilities have access to services such as healthcare and education and can access new sources of income.

 Lastly, since 1984, HI has been active in Burmese refugee camps along the Myanmar-Thailand border.
 The organisation has set up rehabilitation centres and supplies prostheses and mobility aids (wheelchairs, crutches and walking frames) to people with disabilities.
 This specific equipment is produced in workshops inside five camps.